Create a planning report story

 An example of one way to continue gathering feedback from the community is to use online surveys.
 Below is an example of using ArcGIS Survey123 to gather public opinion about the South Boston Dorchester Avenue Planning Initiative.

-To gather feedback, you'll add a button that links to a Dot Ave planning survey created in Survey123.
+To gather feedback, you'll add a button that links to the Dot Ave Planning Survey created in Survey123.
 Dot Ave is a nickname given to Dorchester Avenue in Boston.

-- Click the button clock and click the Edit button.
+13. Click the button to select it and click the Edit button.

 When users click the button, the survey link will open for them to explore.